A Big Week for the LHC

 Suicide Prevention

-As for policies enacted to prevent suicide, include: restricting the means (tighter gun control, regulating certain medications, etc.); integrating mental health with primary care; and of mental health services.
+Several policy interventions have proven useful in preventing suicide: restricting the means (tighter gun control, regulating certain medications, etc.); integrating mental health with primary care; and enhancing mental health services in general.
 Someday we’ll find the perfect combination of policies to keep the suicide rate down, but until then there are things we can all do at the individual level to prevent suicides.

 If you’re having thoughts of suicide, please take the time to call the National Suicide Prevention Hotline at 1-(800)-273-8255.
 To learn more about how the Lifeline operates, join this webinar on September 18.